The real reason Trump went to Pennsylvania

 Democrats, though, see the election as an opportunity to demonstrate just how unpopular Trump has become.

 They are cautiously optimistic that their candidate, former U.S. attorney and Marine Corps veteran Conor Lamb, can demonstrate yet again that their party is energized and Republicans are reeling.
-Democrat Doug Jones' victory in Alabama's special Senate election last month, coupled with a string of wins in Republican-held state legislative districts, has them dreaming of taking control of the House and possibly even the Senate in November's mid-term elections.
+Jones' victory in Alabama, coupled with a string of wins in Republican-held state legislative districts, has them dreaming of taking control of the House and possibly even the Senate in November's midterm elections.

 Despite the solidly Republican lean of the district, Altmire said it will be "a major setback" for Democrats if Lamb loses.